Ardas2310/Ardas2310/README.md

 # 💫 About Me:
-🔭 I’m currently working on my thesis
+🔭 Currently working on my thesis:
+## RNN and LSTM with python and tensorflow

 ## 🌐 Socials: